greatbit/java-utils/README.md

 No **FAAGS** license
 ==========
-Anyone can use librury for free except:
+Anyone can use library for free under Apache 2.0 licence except:
 **F**acebook
 **A**mazon
 **A**tlasian
 **G**oogle

+FAAGS should contact me before using the lib.